 Second part of the face to face interview – technical questions and tests

 You will have to demonstrate your creativity, and ability to solve problems of all kind.
-Not everyone will make it to this final stage, and to prepare for it in advance is nearly impossible–unless you have a chance to talk to someone who interviewed for the very same position recently.
+Not everyone will make it to this stage, and to prepare for it in advance is nearly impossible–unless you have a chance to talk to someone who interviewed for the very same position recently…

 Your entire life, all your experiences and projects you have ever worked on, mark your preparation for this final stage of Amazon interviews.
-This is the tie breaker, the time where one best candidate will be chosen.
-Only one.
-Will it be you?
+So I hope you are ready for it 🙂

-Prepare in advance for the stages you can prepare for – answers to tricky behavioral questions
+Prepare in advance for the stages of the hiring process you can prepare for – answers to tricky behavioral questions

 For the other three stages, however, you can prepare.

 If you are running out of time, or feel anxious, or overwhelmed with the information, or have no idea how to answer the questions, have a look at a new eBook I wrote for you, the Amazon Interview Guide.